knocklabs/docs/pages/send-notifications/designing-notifications.md

 ### Designing messages

-You can use the Knock template designer to create the notifications that will be sent per channel.
+You can use the Knock template designer to build the messages that will be sent per channel.
 The template designer includes support for variable injection so you customize your messages with data from your product.

-In addition to injecting custom variables, you'll also have access to data properties about the `recipient` (the user who is receiving the notification) as well as the `actor` (the user who performed the action that generated the notification.)
+In addition to injecting custom variables, you'll also have access to data properties about the `recipient` (the user who is receiving the message) as well as the `actor` (the user who performed the action that generated the message.)

-The custom variables will be passed to the template via the `notify` call when triggering the notification flow.
+The custom variables will be passed to the template via the `notify` call when triggering the notification.

 ## Logic functions

-When designing your notifications you can also use pre-defined logic functions in your notification flows.
+When designing your notifications you can also use pre-defined logic functions in your notification workflows.
 Logic functions allow you to execute a set of logic before a channel is called.

 We currently support the following logic functions: